ludekcizinsky/rl-renaissance/README.md

 ## Setting up docker container

-You should be able to run the code using the provided Docker image.
-The image is based on the `ludekcizinsky/renaissance_with_ml` image, which is a modified version of the original Renaissance image with ML libraries added.

 ### Izar

 First, pull the image from the Docker registry using apptainer (takes a couple of minutes):